Sootalu/pytagoros/README.md

-How to use the Pythagorean Theorem Solver
+# How to use the Pythagorean Theorem Solver

 $ git clone https://github.com/Sootalu/pytagoros
 $ git init
-$ npm i
+$ npm install -g http-server
 $ http-server

 Open the first link your terminal shows you